Seattle Christian Homeschool Co-op 2023 - 2024 Family Handbook

 Non-Participating Parent Policy

 Most of our classes are parent-taught and require no tuition for students whose parents assume a teaching, assistant teaching, or other significant volunteer position (see the first bullet point of "Parent Expectations" on page 4).
-Children of parents who choose not to take on such a volunteer job may classes at $500 per child per year in lieu of fulfilling a parent job
+High school children of parents who choose not to take on such a volunteer job may take classes at $500 per child per year in lieu of fulfilling a parent job.

 Supply purchases are due at these times:

 Failure to purchase supplies in a timely fashion will result in not being able to attend class and possibly losing your child's place in the class.

 Scholarship funds are available for families who, due to finances, cannot otherwise participate in the co-op.
 These funds may be used for the annual registration fee, as well as for class supplies.
 You may apply for scholarship money by contacting the Registrar

 Everyone is encouraged to prayerfully consider making a donation to this fund.